Ms Elen Seymour

 School of Law

-Elen is currently the Acting Deputy Dean and the Associate Dean, Learning and Teaching (Law) for the School of Law, and a Fellow of the Tax Institute.
+Elen is the Deputy Dean and the Associate Dean, Learning and Teaching (Law) for the School of Law, Deputy Chair of the University's Academic Integrity Working Party and a Fellow of the Tax Institute.

 Returning to Australia Elen commenced teaching as a sessional lecturer for the University of Western Sydney (and Wollongong University) in 2003 teaching tax and commercial law subjects at undergraduate and postgraduate levels.
-Elen also commenced part-time study in a Masters of Law with a tax and administrative law focus at the University of Sydney's Law School, completing her studied in 2008.
+Elen also commenced part-time study in a Masters of Law with a tax and administrative law focus at the University of Sydney's Law School, completing her studies in 2008.

 In 2010 Elen accepted a full-time position as Lecturer in Taxation Law and Financial Services with the School of Law and was promoted to Senior Lecturer in 2018.

-Elen has been a Director Academic Program in the School of Law since July 2017, Associate Dean Learning and Teaching since 2020 and Acting Deputy Dean since 2 May 2022.
+Elen has been a Director Academic Program in the School of Law since July 2017, Associate Dean, Learning and Teaching since 2020 and Deputy Dean since May 2022.

 Elen's research interests encompass the regulation and taxation of charities, the use of technology and social media in legal education and academic integrity in higher education.
 Elen is currently operating the School of Law's Twitter account at https://twitter.com/westsydlaw

 This information has been contributed by Ms Seymour.